 Therefore, the facts shown in financial statements are not real and absolute

-For example, according to the concept of the importance of accounting. therefore, purchases of low-value items such as pan, stationery are included in that year’s General Expenditures.
+For example, according to the concept of the importance of accounting. therefore, purchases of low-value items such as pens, and stationery are included in that year’s General Expenditures.

-But, Wherever the purchase of expensive items like furniture, machinery are included in the Assets.
+But, Wherever the purchase of expensive items like furniture, and machinery are included in the Assets.

-For example, each accountant calculates the country’s currency value level. and it does not make any difference in the transactions made to different situations.
+For example, each accountant calculates the country’s currency value level.
+And it does not make any difference in the transactions made in different situations.

 So Similarly, on the basis of the recognition of the current status of the business, fixed assets are shown on their book value which does not match the market price.

 4. Personal Judgement